vigneshsweekaran/vigneshsweekaran.github.io/content/helm/tutorials/interview-questions.md

   CRDs are never installed on upgrade or rollback.
 Helm will only create CRDs on installation operations.

 * You have installed the chart which has CRD.
-Now you have uninstalled the chart, what will happen to the craeted CRDs ?
+Now you have uninstalled the chart, what will happen to the created CRDs ?

   The created CRDs will not be deleted automatically during helm uninstall.
 We have to explicitly delete the CRDs.

-* What is the default timeout wile installing each kubernetes object ?
+* What is the default timeout wile installing each kubernetes object using Helm ?

   The default duration time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s).

-  We are ovveride this timout limit by passing the cli flag --timout to helm install/update command.
+  We are ovveride this timout limit by passing the cli flag `--timout` to helm install/update command.

   ```
   helm install mysql devopspilot/mysql -n database --timeout 10m